Here are the 5 Top Jobs That Use Sign Language Every Day

 2. Speech and language therapist:

-Other healthcare-related jobs include audiologist.
+Other healthcare-related careers include audiologist.
 Although BSL is not an essential skill to do the job, it is useful and helps with communication during appointments.

 3. Sign language interpreter:

-Sign Language interpreters are required to be fluent in BSL to degree level (Level 6).
+Sign Language interpreters (SLIs) are required to be fluent in BSL to degree level (Level 6).
 As a communication professional, an interpreter is able to work in any arena from GPs, hospitals, universities, courts to theatres, conferences and TV – you often see a sign language interpreter on the BBC news channel.
+SLIs are usually self employed

 No two days are ever the same for a sign language interpreter.
 Each assignment is as different as the individual sign language user you meet.